 - Work with you and your family to manage your physical, social, and mental care throughout your pregnancy and afterward

 - Be at your side to help during your entire labor and delivery, not just the birth

 - Help you give birth with less technology and sometimes fewer medications

 - Refer you to an OB or other specialist if you need more medical attention at any time

-There are fewer traumas to the infant and mother in deliveries assisted by a midwife.
+A large Canadian study found there are fewer traumas to the infant and mother in deliveries assisted by a certified nurse midwife.
 There are typically fewer interventions during delivery such as fetal monitoring, episiotomy, and C-sections.

 How to Find a Midwife